 Now iron your finished shade to make it crisp and to get rid of the crease in your center line.
 Once you do that you are ready to hang your drape and gather your rings together with ribbon or a ring clip.

 Options For Hanging Your New Shade: Attaching It To A Board Or A Drapery Rod

 I had some existing blinds that were functional, but not pretty so I decided to keep the blinds but cover them with my shade.
 I used my existing wooden drapery rods to attach my shades to the wall.
 I just hand stitched the top fabric around my pole to create a pocket for the pole with tiny stitches that you cannot see.

 I have made similar shades for my kitchen and office where I mounted them closer to the wall using a board that I had cut at the hardware store to fit the top of my window trim.

 Here is a photo of the board that I attached my roman shade to using a staple gun to attach it to the backside of the wood.
 I painted my board the same color as my wall and I hot glued some fabric to the end caps for a seamless and custom finish.

 One note here when using boards, make sure they are very dry and straight.
-I had a problem on one window when I realized that my board was not perfectly dry and straight when I brought it home from the hardware store.
+I had a problem on one window when I realized that my board was warped when I brought it home from the hardware store.